 Millions of people flock from all over the globe to enjoy the carnival scene here, meaning that even if you’ve enjoyed the odd parade elsewhere, it likely won’t beat the vibrancy of Rio!
 Here are some fun facts about Rio de Janeiro to inspire a future trip.

 Rio de Janeiro is on the Atlantic Coast of Brazil.

-The statue is a leading landmark in Brazil, standing 30 metres tall (98 feet).
-The arms of Christ The Redeemer reach out to a total length of 29 metres (92 feet)!
+The statue is a leading landmark in Brazil, standing 30 meters tall (98 feet).
+The arms of Christ the Redeemer reach out to a total length of 29 meters (92 feet)!
 Completed in 1931, the statue is a major tourist attraction.

 Paul Landowski, a Polish French sculptor, created the statue and has been named as one of the ‘New Seven Wonders of the World’.
 It towers 2,310 feet above the city.